Score Yourself Build Your Plan Read State of AINew The System Start Here

 How is this different from the Gospel Coalition's AI Christian Benchmark?

 The Gospel Coalition benchmark tests general theological doctrine.
 The 10X benchmark tests the marketplace-leader application — the actual questions Christian executives ask AI on Monday morning.
-We also score against an explicit theological lane (Wild at Heart / Dangerous Men United / Identity Exchange) rather than a generic orthodox standard, and we publish the full prompt set, rubric, and raw responses so the work is reproducible.
+We score against an explicit 10X Life Plan theological lane (orthodox Protestant, with four bright-line failure modes named in the Framework Spec) rather than a generic orthodox standard, and we publish the full prompt set, rubric, and raw responses so the work is reproducible.
 We cite the Gospel Coalition benchmark as foundational prior work.

 Can I use this report to decide which AI to use as a Christian leader?